engrmahabub/wee/syntax/syntax.md

 For syntax notation we use modified BNF convention:

-* We use <...> to represent identifier names.
+* We use \<name\> to represent identifier names;
-* We use  ...  to represent repetitive sequence.
+* We use  ...  to represent repetitive sequence;
-* We use [...] to represent optional things.
+* We use notes to mention optional things;

-**Note:** This syntax is not deterministic.
-Sometimes [] represents the real deal.
-Also "..." can be used as real symbol.

-## Expresions
+## Expressions
-Expresions are created using identifiers, operators, functions and constant literals.
+Expressions are created using identifiers, operators, functions and constant literals.

 * can be enumerated using comma separator ","
 * can be combined to create more complex expressions;